 Who Is Responsible for Afghanistan’s Collapse?

 What happened on August 15, 2021 did not happen overnight but was in the making since the US made a deal with the Taliban on February 29, 2020.
-The fall of Kabul came as a blow to the world but many ignore the factors that were slowly making room for it to happen.
+The fall of Kabul, in Afghanistan, came as a blow to the world but many ignore the factors that were slowly making room for it to happen.
 The gradual disintegration of Afghan Defense and National Security Forces (ADNSF) and the loss of ground kept making room for the Taliban to pick ground and fill the vacuum the US created.
 But who empowered the Taliban to this extent?
 For this to be answered, the deal that Trump made with the Taliban and Biden decided to adhere to serves as the perfect starting point.

 The terms and conditions of the withdrawal aside, the brokering of the deal was an enough morale-breaking development for the ADNSF.